 Hi and welcome to TransLegal's lesson of the week.

-So that's it for today.
-If you have any questions about the term trust please leave them in the comments section below and myself or one of my colleagues will get back to you as soon as we can.
-Thank you.
+That's it for today.
+If you have any questions about prima facie or its various pronunciations, please feel free to leave them in the comments section below and myself or one of my colleagues will get back to you as soon as we can.
+Thanks.